ilyak/libpt/README.md

          128         |          8          |
          256         |          5          |

-The benchmark was performed using 1 MPI process per node with 8 threads per process.
-The benchmark parameters were `o = 30` and `v = 230`.
+The benchmark shown above was performed on a computer cluster with Ethernet interconnect.
+Each node had two Quadcore AMD Opteron 2.3 GHz processors with 16 Gb of main memory.
+One MPI process per node with 8 threads per process were used.
+Benchmark size parameters were `o = 30` and `v = 230`.